GWRYCH CASTLE

 About

-In 1894, Lloyd Bamford-Heskeht’s granddaughter Winifred, Countess of Dundonald inherited Gwyrch.
-Her marriage to Douglas Cochrane, 12th Earl of Dundonald was not successful, and she spent much of her time at Gwyrch rather than with him while he was away in Canada with the army during the early 20th century.
-The castle remained Winifred’s own, and she had plenty of friends to stay at Gwrych, including Princess Marie Louise of Schleswig-Holstein in 1901.
-When she died in 1924 the house was offered to George V as a residence for the Prince of Wales.
-The royal family rejected the offer, and instead Gwyrch passed to Church in Wales, before in 1928 it was bought back by Winifred’s estranged husband Douglas Cochrane, 12th Earl of Dundonald, claiming his former had gone mad, and who sold the contents to afford the £70,000 price tag.
-No member of the Dundonald family ever lived at Gwrych again.
+In 1894, Gwrych passed to Winifred, Countess of Dundonald, whose unhappy marriage to Douglas Cochrane, 12th Earl of Dundonald led her to spend much of her life at the castle, away from her husband.
+The castle became a social hub, hosting guests such as Princess Marie Louise of Schleswig-Holstein in 1901.
+After Winifred’s death in 1924, the castle was briefly offered to George V as a residence for the Prince of Wales, but the royal family declined.
+Instead, Gwrych passed to the Church in Wales, before being controversially reclaimed by Douglas Cochrane, who sold off its contents to fund the purchase.
+No member of the Dundonald family would ever live at Gwrych again.

 Featured in